 This master's programme is offered by members of the Work and Organisational Psychology section

-Meet Lea: the student ambassador for International Joint Master of Research in Work and Organizational Psychology.
+Meet Jana: the student ambassador for International Joint Master of Research in Work and Organizational Psychology.

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!